 5. Responsibilities.
 Everyone in the USGS involved in science activities is responsible for complying with FSP.
 Designated officials have specific roles in implementing FSP requirements.

-A. Director and Deputy Director.
+A. Director, Deputy Director for Administration and Policy, Deputy Director for Operations.
 The USGS Director has final authority and responsibility for FSP and for the excellence, integrity, and objectivity of USGS science and associated information products.
-The Director, assisted by the Deputy Director, leads and consults with the Executive Leadership Team (ELT), which is a deliberative body of senior-level leaders of the major Bureau components that shares oversight responsibilities and makes recommendations toward ensuring the USGS mission is successfully accomplished.
+The Director, assisted by the Deputy Directors, leads and consults with the Executive Leadership Team (ELT), which is a deliberative body of senior-level leaders of the major Bureau components that shares oversight responsibilities and makes recommendations toward ensuring the USGS mission is successfully accomplished.

 B. Associate Directors and Regional Directors.
 Associate Directors and Regional Directors set FSP policy and practices for the collection, review, approval, and release of USGS scientific information and associated materials and provide oversight for the processes and requirements that govern FSP.
 They collaborate with one another and with Science Center Directors in their areas of oversight regarding the content and application of these policies and practices to ensure consistency.
 Associate Directors and Regional Directors, in collaboration with Science Center Directors in their areas, may put more stringent requirements in place than those minimally required by FSP requirements as they deem necessary.
 Regional Directors, in collaboration with the Office of Science Quality and Integrity (OSQI), also execute and ensure compliance with the FSP policies and practices governing review, approval, and release of information and address issues or take corrective action with regard to FSP requirements.